 Our top picks for potting soil mixes:

 Okay, so you already know what type of soil to use.
-Let’s now talk about the best container for you to plant the dragon tree in.
+Let’s now talk about the best container for Dracaena Marginata Care, which you will plant the dragon tree in.

 In the wild, dracaena marginata receives plenty of sunlight, water, and ground so it can freely grow as tall as 20 feet.
 Indoor spaces, however, are a totally different setting.
 Thus, it is quite understandable to see some level of growth stunting.
 When grown in an enclosed space, the dragon tree can most often reach a height of only 3 to 6 feet.

 Considering its expected size and height indoors, find a container that can provide a good base of support.
 In such a case, it is a good idea to use a container made with heavier material such as ceramic or terracotta.
 This will provide your plant’s upward growth with more stability.

 Regardless of the material you choose, always make sure it has at least one drainage hole.
 This enables you to let the excess water flow out of the pot.
 Thus, ensuring your soil will not get waterlogged and lead to root rotting.